 If you’ve done a lot of inner work, Soul Retrieval might come right at the end of your journey.
 On the other hand, Soul Retrieval might be the first step you take in order to rediscover your wholeness.

-I hope this article has helped you to better understand this powerful practice.
-If you would like to know anything else, comment below.
+Regardless of where you are on the path, I hope this article has helped you to better understand this powerful practice.